Welcome to King’s!

 The following distributions lists are maintained so that you can send emails to specific groups:

-UKC-COMMUNITY@LISTS.DAL.CA – all King’s employees, Sodexo, Bookstore, Cleaning Staff & KSU Rep
+UKC-COMMUNITY@LISTS.DAL.CA – all King’s employees, Chartwells, Bookstore, Cleaning Staff & KSU Rep

 UKC-FACULTY@LISTS.DAL.CA – Faculty members (voting and non-voting members)